 https://www.csb.gov/assets/1/6/csb_incident_reports_volume_one_2025-01-14.pdf.

 While some recommendations may be adopted immediately, others require extensive effort and advocacy to achieve implementation.
 Board members and staff work to promote safety actions based on CSB recommendations.
 In many cases, the lessons from CSB investigations are applicable to many organizations beyond the company investigated.
-Many CSB recommendations have been implemented in industry, leading to safer plants, workers, and communities.
+Many CSB recommendations have been implemented in industry, leading to safer facilities, workers, and communities.